5 Tips to Drafting With Fantasy Cheat Sheets

 You can create custom cheat sheets by simply plugging your league settings into our Snake Cheat Sheet Builder, which uses up-to-date projections from myself, Chris Raybon and Matthew Freedman to create rankings tailored to your league size, roster requirements and scoring format.
-You can even create custom auction values based on your league’s budget using our Auction Cheat Sheet Builder.
+You can even create custom auction values based on your league’s budget using our Auction Cheat Sheet Builder and dig deeper into our consensus projections.

-Here are five tips on how an expert like myself will use these cheat sheets for snake drafts.
-You can check out for 10 tips for auction drafts here.
+Below are five tips on how an expert like myself will use these cheat sheets for snake drafts.
+You can also check out my 10 commandments for auction drafts here.

 1. Use Overall Rankings for the First 40-50 Picks, but Be Flexible